zainabalasadi/zainabalasadi.com/_posts/2017-5-21-playlist-mixer.md

 Whilst recommended music playlists do a decent job of recommending music that a user might like, many aren’t ready to leave it at that.
 Rather, listeners want to actively take part in finding new music and enjoy the journey of finding their next favourite song as much as the final destination.
 The algorithmic-driven recommendations strips the added excitement and emotional investment which is inherently part of discovery.

 ### What you listen to is what you get
 Whilst its often assumed that listeners are content with listening to one or two particular genres of music, this isn’t always the case.
-Approximately 59% struggle to find music outside of their own ‘musical bubble’ due to the narrow-minded nature of recommended music playlists, basing recommendations on previous streamings.

-although the sweet satisfaction of a new favourite song heavily outweighs the time it might take to flip through a range of artists you’ve never encountered before.
+Approximately 59% struggle to find music outside of their own ‘musical bubble’ due to the narrow-minded nature of recommended music playlists, basing recommendations on previous streamings although the sweet satisfaction of a new favourite song heavily outweighs the time it might take to flip through a range of artists you’ve never encountered before.
 </div>

 <div class="{{ site.site-case-margin }} {{ site.site-case-break }}" markdown="1">